iCode13/plotly-challenge/README.md

 # **Plotly Challenge**
 In this project, an interactive dashboard is built using Plotly to explore and visualize the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+The deployed dashboard can be viewed at: https://icode13.github.io/plotly-challenge

 ## **Screenshots**

 ## *Dashboard*